 Mary Susan Crawford, PhD, C. Psych.

-Dr. Crawford currently works as the Chief Psychologist at the Upper Grand District School Board and oversees the provision of psychological assessments and mental health services.
+Dr. Crawford was previously employed as the Chief Psychologist at the Upper Grand District School Board where she oversaw the provision of psychological assessments and mental health services.
 She has always maintained her role as a clinical psychologist, providing therapy as well as completing psychological assessments.
-Dr. Crawford has over twenty years experience working with children, adolescents, and their families.
+Dr. Crawford has over twenty years' experience working with children, adolescents, and their families.
 She also provides treatment and assessment for adults, including the assessment of adults with learning and attentional problems.

 With respect to assessment, Dr. Crawford has a very strong interest in specific learning disabilities, including dyslexia, dysgraphia, and dyscalculia.
 She also has expertise in the assessment of language-based learning disabilities and nonverbal learning disabilities.
 Dr. Crawford has experience in the diagnosis and treatment of attention deficit/hyperactivity disorder, anxiety disorders, obsessive-compulsive disorders, affective disorders, posttraumatic stress disorder, and emotional regulation concerns.